 Using what they had found, this led the children to the novel ‘Kensuke’s Kingdom’ by Michael Morpurgo and from this they suggested questions they would like to investigate such as: Where is the mysterious island and how could someone survive there?

 As the character of Michael goes on his great sailing odyssey around the world, we will be learning how he adapts to new situations and developing our geography skills by investigating new climates and how to navigate at sea.
-Furthermore, we will also be developing our scientific skills and knowledge and calling upon the expertise of Bear Grylls when we come to learn how to survive on a deserted Pacific island.

 The transition from primary to high school can be a challenging time.
 At Franche we work very closely with our children and their families from the start of Year 5 to prepare them for the changes ahead.
 We have four aims: